incud/incud.github.io/README.md

 ## About Me

-I am a PhD student at the University of Verona, specializing in the Quantum Computing for machine learning and optimization.
+I am a PhD student at the University of Verona, specializing in Quantum Computing for machine learning and optimization.
 Currently, I'm focusing my research on Quantum Kernels.

 1. [Ongoing Projects](#ongoing-projects)